 To be eligible for consideration to any Tandon MS or Ph.D. program, you must hold a Bachelor's Degree from an accredited institution, which includes a minimum of four years of full-time study.
 Bachelor of Engineering degrees (based on 180+ ECTS credits) may also be considered.
 Attention will be given to the programs accredited by ABET and programs accredited/approved by other various regional accrediting associations.
 Please be advised that admission to a program that is different from your undergraduate field of study may require the completion of prerequisite courses before you will be permitted to begin graduate level coursework.
 Tandon School of Engineering reserves the right to investigate or disqualify educational credentials on a case-by-case basis.

 The application for admission must be completed online and submitted electronically once you have answered all required questions.
 (A preview PDF version of the online application is available here.)
-You may access your online application and change your answers as many times as you like with your username and password from any computer with Internet access.
+You may access your online application and change your answers as many times as you like with your username and password from any computer with Internet access (until you submit it).